suhasks96/quiz-prep/QUIZ_PREP_Currency_Commodities.md

 **Hypothetical Scenarios**: Extreme weather, supply disruptions **Monte Carlo Simulation**: Range of possible outcomes **Tail Risk Management**: Black swan event preparation

+#### **Additional Currency & Commodity Abbreviations**
+**FX (Foreign Exchange)**: The global marketplace for trading national currencies against one another, determining exchange rates for international trade and investment.

+**FOREX (Foreign Exchange)**: The largest financial market in the world where currencies are traded 24/5, with daily turnover exceeding $6 trillion globally.

+**SWAP**: A derivative contract where two parties exchange cash flows or liabilities from different financial instruments, commonly used for hedging or speculation.

+**NDF (Non-Deliverable Forward)**: A cash-settled, short-term forward contract on a thinly traded or non-convertible foreign currency, settled in a major currency like USD.

+**MCX (Multi Commodity Exchange)**: India's largest commodity derivatives exchange, facilitating trading in metals, energy, and agricultural commodities.

+**NCDEX (National Commodity & Derivatives Exchange)**: India's premier online commodity exchange focused on agricultural commodities, providing price discovery and risk management.

+**WTI (West Texas Intermediate)**: A grade of crude oil used as a benchmark in oil pricing, known for its light, sweet characteristics and traded on NYMEX.

+**LBMA (London Bullion Market Association)**: The international trade association representing the London precious metals market, setting standards for good delivery bars.

+**COMEX**: The primary futures and options market for trading metals such as gold, silver, copper, and aluminum, part of the CME Group.

+**LME (London Metal Exchange)**: The world's largest market for industrial metals futures and options, providing benchmark prices for base metals globally.